-5. Data is compiled from city and state historic resource databases
+5. Data was compiled from city and state historic resource databases

-1. Volunteer training for field observations and plat map research
+1. Volunteers trained for field observations and plat map research

-2. Collecting information on the history of Wallingford
+2. Collected information on the history of Wallingford

-3. June 20: Member Meeting to share progress-to-date and get input
+3. June 20: hosted member meeting to share progress-to-date and get input

-2. Host a public meeting to share progress-to-date and gather input on next steps
+Hosted a public meeting to share results of study and gather input on next steps